 For example, you can develop your skills as a case study writer rather than just a general content writer.
 Or maybe you’d want to become a medical content writer with expertise in the medical field.
 Deciding a niche can help you stand out from the competition.

-It is also a good idea to take content writing courses, and get acquainted with at least the basics of SEO and online marketing.
+Taking content writing courses and getting acquainted with at least the basics of SEO and online marketing is also a good idea.
 Next, you must research how to market yourself as a writer.
 For that, you’ll need to create an effective portfolio that contains samples of your writing that you’ll send to potential clients.

-It is essential to build relationships with potential clients so you can consistently get work on a long-term basis.
+Building relationships with potential clients is essential so you can consistently get work on a long-term basis.
 And in doing so, stay focused and keep improving your skills.

 Top 13 Content Writing Tips & Tricks